 Download our app on your phone and you will be able to check Rob Rains’ daily Jupiter Minute and “Postcard from Camp” where he reaps what happened every day at Spring Training.
 It’s easy, go to the Google or Apple Store and look for STL Sports Page by Rob Rains.
 It’s free and makes it so easy to find all of our Cardinals coverage.

-We’ll have complete coverage with our daily coverage and weekly “Rains on the Cardinals” podcast with Rob Rains and Mike Rains.
+Also, be looking for our weekly “Rains on the Cardinals” podcast with Rob Rains and Mike Rains.
 The podcasts are generally on Thursdays but that could change whenever there is news to discuss.

 Spring Training Gear from Fanatics: CLICK HERE.